 When you and other leaders acknowledge your mistakes as well as successes, employees see you as credible and will follow your lead.
 You can encourage honest dialogue and foster accountability by building in processes that become part of the culture, such as an evaluation of every project (positives, negatives, things to change) or a status report and next steps in each meeting agenda (tracking deadlines and milestones).

 Is there a disconnect between what you’re saying and your actions?
-How could you use these steps to build trust with employees?
+How could you use these steps to build trust in the workplace with your employees?

 Click below to download—7 Critical Traits for Building Trust Inside Companies—to get practical, strategic answers on how leaders and companies can become more trustworthy.
 Find out how building more trust in your organization will lead to better business outcomes.